Straw-Hat-Hacks/ai-transparency-stamp/README.md

 # AI Transparency Stamp

-A lightweight, open-labeling system to disclose the presence of AI-generated or AI-assisted content in social media posts, articles, and creative works.
+A minimal, open-labeling system to disclose the presence of AI-generated or AI-assisted content in social media posts, articles, and creative works.

 ## 🧠 Why This Project Exists